Bottr-js/Bottr/middleman/source/docs/twillio-client.html.md

 ---
 # Twillio Client

-The Twillio Client to allow your bot to communicate via SMS with Twillio.
+The Twillio Client allows your bot to communicate via SMS with Twillio.

 ## Basic Usage